Pasture recovery after fire

 These figures suggest that plants that bury their seed or that have growing points below the surface should be best able to survive the effects of a fire.

 Effects on annual species

 Most annual grasses produce very little dormant seed.
-Usually 80-90 per cent of the seed in one season will germinate in the following autumn.
-This means that any factor, such as fire which destroys annual grass seed will cause a drastic reduction in the annual grass component in the pasture.
+Usually 80 to 90 per cent of the seed in one season will germinate in the following autumn.
+This means that any factor such as fire that destroys annual grass seed will cause a drastic reduction in the annual grass component in the pasture.

 All the seed of the major volunteer grass species in our pastures such as barley grass, brome grass and silver grass remain on or very close to the soil surface.
 This makes the seed vulnerable to either being destroyed or the effects of high temperature as the fire passes.

-Observations after three fires near Melbourne in 1968-69 showed that on average 53 per cent of the annual grass seed was destroyed.
+Observations after 3 fires near Melbourne in 1968 to 1969 showed that on average 53 per cent of the annual grass seed was destroyed.
 The germination of the surviving seed was also reduced by 66 per cent.
 Therefore, there was only about one fifth of the original amount of viable seed able to germinate in these pastures after the fires.

 Subterranean clover has the ability to bury its seed.
 This substantially reduces the damage to the seed caused by fire.